reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 #### Session Schedule
 - **Tom Arnold** Introduction and discussion on how to better promote/publicise ORSO
 - Scientific talk: **Anton Le Brun, 'Recent Advances in Sample Environments for Neutron Reflectometry'**
-- Scientific talk:  (to be confirmed)
+- Scientific talk:  **Michael Haberl, 'Photon-Limited X-Ray Reflectometry: Improved Fitting via the Anscombe Transform'**
 - Scientific talk:  (to be confirmed)
 - The ORSO Chairs.
 Summary of progress since the last meeting
   - Sample Environment Working group